Oregon Trail-Bear Lake Scenic Byway

 From Montpelier, the route of the Oregon Trail-Bear Lake Scenic Byway parallels Bear River and the old wagon ruts to Soda Springs.
 Near Soda Springs is Sheep Rock, site of the main divergence between the Oregon and California Trails.

 The Captive Geyser

 In the Soda Springs area are several natural mineral springs (some sulphurous, some not) and the famous "Captive Geyser."
-In 1937, a local well driller was drilling for water to fill the town's swimming pool when he hit the pressurized water at a depth of 317 feet that is now the famous geyser.
+In 1937, a local well driller was drilling for water to fill the town's swimming pool.
+He hit pressurized water at a depth of 317 feet and that is now the famous geyser.

 Today's route passes through Soda Springs, then continues to follow US Highway 30 west to the turnoff to Bancroft.
 There, the byway heads northwest off the main road and visits a couple more of the old settlements before returning to US Highway 30 at Lava Hot Springs.

 Lava Hot Springs is very aptly named: the site of a large outflowing of geothermal water that has become a major spa/resort destination since it was first noticed by travelers more than 150 years ago.
 The Portneuf River flows nearby and that river has become a favorite among the tubing and whitewater rafting set.

 From Lava Hot Springs, the Oregon Trail-Bear Lake Scenic Byway continues west on US Highway 30 to McCammon and ends at the ramps for Interstate 15.

 Big Hill, steepest stretch of the Oregon Trail: note the wheel ruts more than 150 years old still showing on the slope